 When Luther posted his theses on that door in Wittenberg, there was already in western Poland a growing number of the followers of the Pre-Reformer, Jan Hus; Hussites who’d fled the difficulties in Bohemia.
 They were amped by the prolific work of the German monk.
 The Poles, however, had long been in conflict with Germans, and distrusted anything coming from such a source.
 So Lutheranism did spread, but slowly.
 When Calvinism made its way to Poland, Protestantism picked up steam.

 The king at the time was Sigismund I who vehemently opposed all Protestant doctrine.
 But by the middle of the 16th C, Calvinism enjoyed a measure of support from Sigismund II, who even corresponded with Calvin.

-This brief review of the Reformation around the edges of Europe reveals that within just a few decades of Martin Luther’s time the ideas of Protestant theology had covered the continent & caused large scale upheaval.
+This brief review of the Reformation around the edges of Europe reveals that within just a few decades of Martin Luther’s time the ideas of Protestant theology had covered the continent and caused large scale upheaval.
 What we HAVEN’T considered yet, is the impact of the Reformation further East.
-In a much later episode we’ll take a look at the impact it had on the Eastern Church.
+In a later episode we’ll take a look at the impact it had on the Eastern Church.